-Do not adjust the steering wheel while driving.
-The telescoping adjustment must be locked while driving.
-Adjusting the steering wheel while driving or driving without the telescoping adjustment locked could cause the driver to lose control of the vehicle.
+Do not adjust the steering column while driving.
+Adjusting the steering column while driving or driving with the steering column unlocked, could cause the driver to lose control of the vehicle.
+Be sure the steering column is locked before driving your vehicle.
+Failure to follow this warning may result in serious injury or death.